-An FYE 101 Outcomes Report was conducted for the academic years 2016 - 17 and 2017 - 18.
-For both years, the report indicated that Liberal Arts students who were enrolled in FYE 101 demonstrated significant increases in retention, movement through developmental and gateway courses (FNMT 118, ENGL 101), and degree completion than those who did not take the course.
+An FYE 101 Outcomes Report was conducted for the academic years 2016-17 and 2017-18.
+For both years, the report indicated that Liberal Arts students who were enrolled in FYE 101 demonstrated significant increases in retention, movement through developmental and gateway courses (FNMT 118, ENGL 101), and higher rate of degree completion than those who did not take the course.

-2. Faculty engagement
+2. Faculty Engagement